Stability of Minkowski space and polyhomogeneity of the metric: Abstract

 \section{Abstract}

-We first give a new proof of the non-linear stability of the $(3+1)$-dimensional Minkowski spacetime as a solution of the Einstein vacuum equation.
-We then show that the metric admits a full asymptotic expansion at infinity, more precisely at the boundary hypersurfaces (corresponding to spacelike, null, and timelike infinity) of a suitable compactification of $\R^4$ adapted to the bending of outgoing light cones.
-We work in a wave map/DeTurck gauge closely related to the standard wave coordinate gauge.
-Similarly to our previous work on the stability of cosmological black holes, we construct the solution of the non-linear equation using an iteration scheme in which we solve a linearized equation globally at each step; to fix the geometry of null infinity throughout the iteration scheme, we devise a hyperbolic formulation of Einstein's equation which ensures constraint damping.
+We study the nonlinear stability of the $(3+1)$-dimensional Minkowski spacetime as a solution of the Einstein vacuum equation.
+Similarly to our previous work on the stability of cosmological black holes, we construct the solution of the nonlinear initial value problem using an iteration scheme in which we solve a linearized equation globally at each step; we use a generalized harmonic gauge and implement constraint damping to fix the geometry of null infinity.
+The linear analysis is largely based on energy and vector field methods originating in work by Klainerman.
 The weak null condition of Lindblad and Rodnianski arises naturally as a nilpotent coupling of certain metric components in a linear model operator at null infinity.
-Furthermore, we relate the Bondi mass to a logarithmic term in the expansion of the metric at null infinity and prove the Bondi mass loss formula.
+Upon compactifying $\R^4$ to a manifold with corners, with boundary hypersurfaces corresponding to spacelike, null, and timelike infinity, we show, using the framework of Melrose's b-analysis, that polyhomogeneous initial data produce a polyhomogeneous spacetime metric.
+Finally, we relate the Bondi mass to a logarithmic term in the expansion of the metric at null infinity and prove the Bondi mass loss formula.